ricardomatias/ricardomatias.github.io/sketches/broken-glass.md

 - GLSL
 ---

-Broken glass was an experiment on pixel particles.
+**Broken Glass** is an experiment in particle systems (gpu).
+The particle movement is based on a [Simplex Noise](https://en.wikipedia.org/wiki/Simplex_noise) texture, while it's color is based on the initial position and the pixel (or area) it represents.